HashimThePassionate/Python-Deep-Dive/README.md

 3. Submit a pull request with a detailed explanation of your contribution.

 For major changes, please open an issue first to discuss what you'd like to change.

-## License
-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use and adapt the content for your own projects while adhering to the terms of the license.

 ---